hashicorp/terraform-website/content/source/docs/cloud/api/modules.html.md

 ## GET a Module

+~> **Deprecation warning**: the following endpoint `GET /registry-modules/show/:organization_name/:name/:provider` is replaced by the below endpoint and will be removed from future versions of the API!

 `GET /organizations/:organization_name/registry-modules/:registry_name/:namespace/:name/:provider`

-~> **Deprecation warning**: the following endpoint `GET /registry-modules/show/:organization_name/:name/:provider` is replaced by the above endpoint and will be removed from future versions of the API!

 ### Parameters